xcat2/confluent-docs/docs/developer/api.md

 This is a non-RESTful interface.
 It provides a mechanism for javascript code in a browser to present a terminal-in-a-browser proxying an HTTP based protocol to the appropriate console protocol for the node.
-The console is the single, authoritatitve text based console of the node.
+The console is the single, authoritative text based console of the node.
 A node's console is active independent of having any clients connected, and multiple clients connecting always share a single view and input.
 Upon open, a console session may stream older data from log to client to help recreate the console.